robotpy/robotpy-docs/index.rst

 * `robotpy-wpilib <https://github.com/robotpy/robotpy-wpilib>`_: the python implementation of WPILib for FRC
 * `pyfrc <https://github.com/robotpy/pyfrc>`_: provides unit testing, realtime robot simulation, and easy upload capabilities for your RobotPy code
-* `roborio-packages <https://github.com/robotpy/roborio-packages>`_: Various python packages for the RoboRIO platform installable by opkg, including the python interpreter and numpy
 * `robotpy-wpilib-utilities <https://github.com/robotpy/robotpy-wpilib-utilities>`_: Community focused extensions for WPILib

 Additionally, RobotPy is home to several projects that are useful for all teams,